 For women, poor posture is exacerbated by the weight of one's breasts and aggravated by unsupportive bras and narrow straps that dig into the shoulders, delicate neck area, and traps muscles (trapezius).

-Kinflyte's patented posture bras are designed with targeted compression panels and wide shoulder straps, which cue your body into improved position while promoting free range of movement.
+Kinflyte's patented posture support bras are the best posture bras for women, designed with targeted compression panels and wide shoulder straps, which cue your body into improved position while promoting free range of movement.

 It's never too late to improve your posture.
 Incorporating good postural habits, the use of a posture trainer, regular stretching, and strengthening your core through exercise are foundational for alignment.